Our Monitor Motion Tests

 Score distribution

 CAD is a measurement of the area in the response time charts between the pixel's state at a specific time and its ideal value.
-The area is measured by adding up the deviation at many different points, and as a visual representation, this is the yellow area highlighted in the chart below.
-There's no actual unit associated with it, but this number is at least comparable between each monitor we've tested—the higher the CAD, the worse the motion is.
+The area is measured by adding up the deviation at many different points, and as a visual representation, this is the yellow area highlighted in the chart.
+There's no actual unit associated with it, but this number is at least comparable between each monitor we've tested.
+The higher the CAD, the worse the motion is.

-The response time charts below show what it looks like for an OLED (on the left) and an LED-backlit monitor (on the right).
-As OLEDs have a near-instant response time, CAD is nearly perfect, although it's impossible to have a CAD of 0.
-You can see a better example of what CAD looks like with the chart on the right.
-Because of the 3 RGB tolerance we have, which is represented by the gray horizontal lines, CAD is measured up to those lines, and anything in between is acceptable and not considered deviation.
+The response time charts below show what it looks like for an OLED (on the left) and an LCD monitor (on the right).
+As OLEDs have a near-instantaneous response time, CAD is nearly perfect, although it's impossible to have a CAD of 0.
+The example on the right has more CAD.
+Because of the 3 RGB tolerance we have, which is represented by the gray horizontal lines, CAD is measured up to those lines, and anything in between is acceptable.

-CAD is measured at each refresh rate that we test for.
+CAD is measured at each refresh rate that we test for, which is the monitor's max refresh rate, 120Hz, and 60Hz.
 We also include measurements for:

 • Average CAD: This is the average CAD of all measured transitions.